-Dens under porches, decks or sheds are not uncommon in urban areas.
+Dens under porches, decks or sheds are fairly common in urban areas.
 If you find a fox family in an inconvenient spot, consider allowing them to stay until the young are old enough to begin accompanying their parents on foraging outings.
-At this point they are nearly ready to say goodbye to their den and move on for good.
+At this point, they're nearly ready to say goodbye to their den and move on for good.